ray-project/ray/doc/source/workflows/events.rst

     class EventListener:
         def __init__(self):
             """Optional constructor.
-Only the constructor with now arguments will be called."""
+Only the constructor with no arguments will be called."""
             pass